Kimbahir/ledboard/README.md

 - Contains a set of lines, which contains the content that must be printed
 - Contains a print function, that handles the calls to the ledboard
+- Acts as an abstraction layer

 alphabet

 - contains every letter in the alphabet, to a callable function

-manager

-- contains the different classes and ensures an abstraction layer for all the logic, so it can be simply updated